Interim Guidance for Skilled Nursing Facilities During COVID-19

 - The resident's level of vulnerability due to any chronic or immunocompromised conditions; and

-- Duration of the outing, including whether it includes an overnight stay or vacation to another state (this could be informed by whether the vacation is to a
+- Duration of the outing, including whether it includes an overnight stay.

 - Number of beds and/or residents impacted, including whether residents will be moved initially.